What is the structure of a song? Explore the secret to good song structure with our guide to inspire musicians and producers.

 - The first verse sets the thematic ideas out for the listener – lyrical or melodic themes are introduced, and the mood of the song is established.
 The melody will be clean and unembellished so that it becomes familiar for the listener

-- The second verse can flesh out those ideas, bringing in new instruments or changing up which tracks have a major part – you could bring a guitar line into the spotlight, or dropping the mix down to just bass and kit
+- The second verse can flesh out the first verse’s ideas, bringing in new instruments or changing up which tracks have a major part.
+You could bring a guitar line into the spotlight, or drop the mix down to just bass and kit

 - The bridge gives a contrast to the verses, with contrasting chords and sometimes a new melody